 In captivity, toys are what provide the necessary physical materials for these natural play activities.
 By interacting with their toys, birds are acting out their natural urges to chew, to toss things around, and to dig and search.
 Creating and busyness are what keeps them moving and stimulates their minds.

-Just as a child gets exercise for body and mind by being outside, running around, and building forts and castles, this play time with toys is just as important for the bird's well being.
+Just as a child gets exercise for body and mind by being outside, running around, and building forts and castles, this playtime with toys is just as important for the bird's well being.
 Chewing actions help to keep birds' beaks in top condition and the physical exertions keep their muscles, tendons, and bones strong and in good condition.
 Exercise also burns off calories and birds simply need lots of activity to stay in good shape.

 Calming Hormonal Birds During the Breeding Season

 Does your bird ever get aggressive?
 Sometimes birds in breeding condition tend to get a little bit feisty due to an excess of normal seasonal hormones in their bodies.
 Even when you have a single bird or non-mating birds, these individuals will still be affected by the season.
-Things like temperature and light changes from normal seasonal changes of the calendar are the cue for these hormonal fluctuations.
+Things such as temperature and light changes from normal seasonal changes of the calendar are the cue for these hormonal fluctuations.

 This natural extra energy needs to go somewhere, so safe toys are the ideal outlet for them.
 They can burn off the energy and let out any frustrations in a productive way.
 Giving a bird this outlet may just calm those hormones too and lower its aggression level toward you during these times.